spaceflint7/bluebonnet/README.md

     - Note that the Android demos require the `ANDROID_HOME` environment directory, and the project is hard-coded to use Android platform version 28, and build-tools 30.0.2
     - Note also that the Android demos build an APK file, but do not install it.

+See the [BNA](https://github.com/spaceflint7/bna) repository for another demo for Android.

 ## Usage

 For more information about using Bluebonnet, please see the [USAGE.md](USAGE.md) file.
 That document also records any known differences and deficiencies, compared to a proper .NET implementation.